kratsg/xAODDumper/README.md

                         matching.
   -f {json,pickle,pretty}, --format {json,pickle,pretty}
                         Specify the output format.
+  --has_aux             Enable to only include containers which have an
+                        auxillary container.
+By default, it includes all containers it can find.
   --prop                Enable to print properties of container.
 By default,
                         it only prints the xAOD::ContainerType and containers for that given type.
 This is like an increased